-Prior to registering for classes each term, students may require academic advising using the procedures established by each division.
+Prior to registering for classes each term, students may require academic advising using the procedures established by each college.

 Currently enrolled students normally register beginning in October for spring semester classes and in March for summer term and/or fall semester classes.
-A schedule for academic advising and for registration can be found at registrar.ua.edu/student-services/registration.
+A registration schedule that includes the beginning dates and times for currently enrolled students can be found at registrar.ua.edu/student-services/registration.
 New students register for classes during a new-student orientation session.
-The Office of Orientation and Special Programs provides new students with information about orientation sessions at orientation.ua.edu.
+The Orientation Office provides new students with information about orientation sessions at orientation.ua.edu.
 Late registration is permitted until approximately one week after classes begin; there is a penalty fee for late registration.

 Courses that receive inadequate registration for a given semester may be dropped from the schedule of classes before the date for enrollment confirmation and tuition payment and/or before the first week of classes.